 FORGIVENESS, REDEMPTION, and RESTORATION!

-The consequences experienced are not removed, but they are part of the process that helps motivate changed thinking.
+The consequences experienced are not removed but are part of the process that helps motivate changed thinking.
 Even though it sounds strange to say, as stated earlier, the consequences may be the seed planted to grow new behavior.

 Finally, the five steps are incomplete and not linear – it is a cycle or, hopefully, an upward spiral.
 When you apply the teaching of Jesus about forgiveness in Luke 17:3-10 into the process, there is almost a sigh that comes from your soul – thank you, Lord, that the “game” is not over when experiencing the consequences.